Szydłowiec: History

 Following the invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
 The occupiers carried out deportations of Jews to forced labour, and eventually the local Jewish community was destroyed by the Germans in the Holocaust.
-Polish villagers and military took advantage of the disorder to plunder the belongings of the Jews in Szydłowiec.
+Polish villagers took advantage of the disorder to plunder the belongings of the Jews in Szydłowiec.
 There are known cases of local Poles who were arrested and sent to concentration camps by the Germans for producing and giving false identity cards to Jews to save them from the Holocaust.
 Also Jews escaping from Kozienice were directed to Szydłowiec in order to get help from local Poles.

 At one point it had a population that was of a Jewish majority.
 It was home to Grand Rabbi Natan David Rabinowitz (d.
 1865), the grandson of Grand Rabbi Yaakov Yitzchak Rabinowicz of Peshischa, and the father of the Biala Hasidic dynasty.

+After German occupation ended, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The Polish anti-communist resistance was active in Szydłowiec, and on 1 June 1946, the Home Army Resistance Movement and Freedom and Independence Association took control of the town.

 It was administratively located in the Radom Voivodeship from 1975 to 1998.